 There's a reason why people deride banking hours.
 Banks never seem to be open when you need them most, such as later in the day or on holidays and weekends.
 Our money doesn't sleep, so why should the banks?
-Fortunately, AI in banking is the use of conversational assistants, or chatbots, to engage customers 24/7.
+One of the big benefits of AI in banking is the use of conversational assistants or chatbots that, unlike their human counterparts, can engage customers 24/7.

 Banking is one of the most highly regulated sectors of the economy, both in the United States and worldwide.
 Governments use their regulatory authority to make sure banks have acceptable risk profiles to avoid large-scale defaults, as well as to make sure banking customers are not using banks to perpetrate financial crimes like fraud and money laundering.
-As such, banks have to comply with myriad regulations requiring them to know their customers, prevent money laundering, uphold customer privacy, monitor wire transfers and comply with a stack of additional regulations.
+As such, banks have to comply with myriad regulations requiring them to know their customers, prevent money laundering, uphold customer privacy, monitor wire transfers and more.

-Improving decision-making for loans and credit
+3. Better decision-making for loans and credit

 Similarly, banks are using AI-based systems to help make more informed, safer and profitable loan and credit decisions.
 Currently, many banks are still too confined to the use of credit scores, credit history, customer references and banking transactions to determine whether or not an individual or company is creditworthy.